Polish–Romanian alliance: Outbreak of World War II

 After the German invasion of Poland on September 1, Poland declined Romanian military assistance but expected to receive assistance from its British and French allies through Romanian ports; thus the reason for the Romanian Bridgehead plan.

 After the Red Army joined the German attack on September 17, 1939, with Western assistance not forthcoming, the Polish high command abandoned the plan and ordered its units to evacuate to France.
 Many units went through Romanian borders, where they were interned, but Romania remained friendly towards Poles, allowing many soldiers to escape from the camps and to move to France.
 Romania also treated interned Polish soldiers and immigrants with relative respect throughout the war even after it joined the Axis in 1941.
 However, as a result of German pressure, Romania could not openly aid the Poles.

 On September 21, 1939, the pro-British prime minister of Romania, Armand Călinescu, was killed in Bucharest by a squad of local fascist activists of the Iron Guard, with German support.
 Immediately afterwards, German authorities issued propaganda blaming the action on Polish and British initiative.
 Notably, the Nazi journalist Hans Fritzsche attributed the assassination to Polish and British resentments over Romania's failure to intervene in the war.

 Diplomatic alternatives

 Though some politicians, such as Poland's Józef Piłsudski, who had proposed the Międzymorze federation at the end of World War I had attempted to forge a grand coalition of Central, Eastern and Balkan European states, a series of conflicts there had prevented the establishment of anything but a series of smaller, mostly bilateral, treaties.

-Poland, for example, had good relations with Latvia, Romania, Hungary and France (with the Franco-Polish Military Alliance) but poor relations with Czechoslovakia and Lithuania (after the Polish-Lithuanian War).
+Poland, for example, had good relations with Latvia, Romania, Hungary and France (with the Franco-Polish Military Alliance) but poor relations with Czechoslovakia and Lithuania (notably, due to the dispute over Vilnius).
 Hungary had similar tensions with both Romania and Czechoslovakia.
 Such conflicts had prevented Poland from joining the Little Entente.
 Over the next two decades, the region's political arena had been largely dominated by treaties and alliances similar to the Polish–Romanian alliance.